-As Midwest winter winds blow and temperatures drop to single digits, we dream about warm weather and sunshine.
+As Midwest winter winds blow and temperatures drop, we dream about warm weather and sunshine.
 Turn those dreams into reality by starting your planning at the Chicago Travel and Adventure Show.
-The popular travel show returns to the Donald E. Stephens Convention Center in Rosemont, Illinois, on January 21 and 22.
-Read more
+The popular travel show returns to the Donald E. Stephens Convention Center in Rosemont, Illinois, on February 8 and 9, 2020.

 You expect to find Abraham Lincoln sites all over Illinois, and I have.
 Of course, they’re ubiquitous in Springfield, his home for 24 years, including the Abraham Lincoln Presidential Museum and the Lincoln Home.